chromaui/chromatic-docs/turbotest.md

 #### Static Storybook builds

-If you're manually building Storybook, pass `--Webpack-stats-json path/to/sb/build` to the `build-storybook` script.
+If you're manually building Storybook, pass `--webpack-stats-json path/to/sb/build` to the `build-storybook` script.

 #### Specify which changes trigger a full re-test